 What is the Cost of Fixing a Broken Permanent Retainer?

 The cost of fixing a broken retainer also depends on if the existing retainer wire can be reused or if a new retainer needs to be made from scratch.
-Every office is a bit different, but in our office the cost to fix a broken permanent retainer are as follows:
+Every office is a bit different and pricing can range from $250 to $800.

-Some offices, our included, may include free broken retainer repairs for a period of time following braces or Invisalign.
-(Learn more about the cost of braces and Invisalign with Premier Orthodontics which includes free retainer repairs.)
+Some offices may include retainer repairs for a period of time following braces or Invisalign.
+(Learn more about the cost of braces and Invisalign with Premier Orthodontics)

 If you don’t have the option of going to the orthodontist that did your braces or Invisalign, you should be able to call almost any orthodontist to get the broken permanent retainer fixed.
 When you call, you can ask for the costs associated with repairing a broken permanent retainer.